Veronica Mars (film): Box office

 Preliminary box office tracking reports were initially up in the air due to the unprecedented financial nature of Veronica Mars.
 The film earned $260,000 from its Thursday night showings (in 95 theaters), and reached a $1 million 1.25-day total after expanding to 291 theaters on Friday.

 In its opening weekend, the film grossed $1,988,351 in 291 theaters in the United States, ranking #11 at the box office.
 Analysts at the time noted that the unusual financial history and distribution of the film made it difficult to interpret these numbers or to compare them to those of other films.

 The film grossed $3,322,127 in domestic box office and $163,000 in foreign box office (Austria, Germany and United Kingdom) for a worldwide total of $3,485,127.

 Critical response

 Veronica Mars has received positive reviews from critics, with many praising Bell's performance as the title character.
-On Rotten Tomatoes, the film holds a 80% approval rating, based on 138 reviews, with an average score of 6.70/10.
+On Rotten Tomatoes, the film holds an 80% approval rating, based on 138 reviews, with an average score of 6.70/10.
 The site's consensus states: "It might be a more entertaining watch for diehard fans of the show, but Veronica Mars offers enough sharp writing and solid performances to entertain viewers in the mood for a character-driven thriller."
 On Metacritic, the film has a score of 62 out of 100, based on 35 critics, indicating "generally favorable reviews".

 Sheri Linden of The Hollywood Reporter gave the film a positive review, citing it as "a solid cinematic turn for the Nancy Drew of the new millennium, [while] sure to delight crowdfunding backers and other fans of the source series."